shivashant25/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

-# Module 8 - Lab 1 - Threat Hunting using Notebooks with Microsoft Sentinel
+## Lab 09 - Threat Hunting using Notebooks with Microsoft Sentinel

 ## Lab scenario